TORAH AND CLASSICAL HEBREW

 Printing a PDF from this site

-Do NOT ‘click and print’ directly from the site, but first download the PDF file, and then print from the download.
+To print a book or booklet, click on the PDF file name, then adjust settings and print as indicated.
 Three sizes of page are used – A4, A5 and a library size (a loose term, in this case with pages approximately 7″x 9·25″, or 18 cm. x 23·5 cm.).

 For printing, the universally accepted standard A4 should present no problems. `Duplex’ printing, that is to say printing on both sides, is recommended but not essential.